PureStorage-OpenConnect/horizon-pure-ui/README.rst

 Compatability
 -------------

-This has been tested with DevStack on master and Newton branches.
+This has been tested with DevStack on master and Victoria branches.
 Anything else your mileage may vary.